 The Move Over Act was instituted in the State of Florida in July 2002 to protect law enforcement officers and other emergency workers stopped alongside our highways.
 Drivers are required to approach cautiously when an emergency vehicle is stopped ahead with its lights flashing.
 Drivers must change lanes away from the emergency vehicle if they are on a multi-lane highway and can do so safely.
 If drivers cannot change lanes safely, or if they are on a two-lane highway, they must slow down to a speed that is 20 miles per hour below the posted speed limit.
-A Move Over violation can result in fines being assessed.
+A Move Over violation can result in fines, fees, and points on your driving record being assessed.

 To learn more about the Move Over Act, please visit the website for the Florida Department of Highway Safety and Motor Vehicles.